Loadable Modules - Extending the mesibo Platform

 typedef void (*mesibo_socket_onconnect_t)(void *cbdata, mesibo_int_t asock, mesibo_int_t fd);

-• on_write Called when socket write operation is performed
+• on_write — called when a write operation completes

 typedef void (*mesibo_socket_onwrite_t)(void *cbdata);

-• on_data Called when data is received.
-Parameters:
+• on_data — called when data is received

 typedef mesibo_int_t (*mesibo_socket_ondata_t)(void *cbdata, const char *data, mesibo_int_t len);

-• on_close Called when Socket connection is closed
+• on_close — called when the connection closes

 typedef void (*mesibo_socket_onclose_t)(void *cbdata, mesibo_int_t type);